OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaNetwork.rst

     .. _ocanetwork_classversion:

-    .. cpp:member:: static const OcaClassVersionNumber ClassVersion = 2
+    .. cpp:member:: static const OcaClassVersionNumber ClassVersion = 3

         This property is an override of the **OcaRoot** property.

         This property has id ``1.2``.

-    .. _ocanetwork_linktype:
+    .. _ocanetwork_controlprotocol:

-    .. cpp:member:: const OcaNetworkLinkType LinkType
+    .. cpp:member:: OcaNetworkControlProtocol ControlProtocol

-        Network link type - e.g. wired Ethernet, USB, ...
-See the OcaNetworkType enum for details.
-This is a read-only property whose value is fixed to the class that is inherited from OcaNetwork to implement each specific type of network.
+        Type of control protocol used by the network (OCAnn) or NONE if this network is not used for control.

-        This property has id ``3.1``.
+        This property has id ``3.3``.

     .. _ocanetwork_idadvertised: